 When you consume alcohol, your body breaks down ethanol into a chemical known as acetaldehyde.
 Acetaldehyde harms the DNA and inhibits your body from repairing the harm.
 DNA is the instructional manual of the cell that controls the typical development and functioning of the cell.
 When DNA is harmed, the cells start developing out of control and result in the creation of a cancer tumor.

-Drinking moderate or even light quantity of alcohol can increase the chances of several types of cancers.
-In a report of Alcoholic Beverage Consumption, the National Toxicology Program of the US Department of Health and Human Services used the word human carcinogen for the consumption of alcoholic drinks.
+Drinking moderate or even light quantities of alcohol can increase the chances of several types of cancers.
+In a report on Alcoholic Beverage Consumption, the National Toxicology Program of the US Department of Health and Human Services used the word human carcinogen for the consumption of alcoholic drinks.
 Alcohol consumption can lead to the risk of developing six types of cancers, including liver, esophagus, breast (in women), voice box, mouth and throat, and colon and rectum cancer.

 According to a study, even individuals with a habit of light drinking (not having more than one drink daily) have the possibility of developing cancer.
 With the increased quantity of alcohol, the chances of cancer development also increase.
-Binge to moderate drinkers, all are at danger.
+Binge to moderate drinkers, all are in danger.

-According to research conducted between the period of 2003-2009, binge drinking can cause breast cancer in women.
+According to research conducted between the period 2003-2009, binge drinking can cause breast cancer in women.
 A sample of breast cancer-free women, who were between the ages of 35-74 years, were taken for the study.
 The findings proved the relation between binge drinking and breast cancer.
 Those who were light drinkers had a lower risk of cancer than the moderate and binge drinkers.

 Plain patterns have developed between alcohol utilization and the growth of the following kinds of cancers: